The Christian Science Monitor: 21st century

 The print edition continued to struggle for readership, and, in 2004, faced a renewed mandate from the church to earn a profit.
-Subsequently, The Monitor began relying more on the Internet as an integral part of its business model.
-The Monitor was one of the first newspapers to put its text online in 1996, and was also one of the first to launch a PDF edition in 2001.
+Subsequently, The Monitor began relying more on the Internet as part of its business model.
+The Monitor was one of the first newspapers to put its text online in 1996 and also one of the first to launch a PDF edition in 2001.
 It was also an early pioneer of RSS feeds.

-In 2005, Richard Bergenheim, a Christian Science practitioner, was named the new editor.
-Shortly before his death in 2008, Bergenheim was replaced by a veteran Boston Globe editor and former Monitor reporter John Yemma.
+In 2005, Richard Bergenheim, a Christian Science practitioner, was named editor.
+Shortly before his death in 2008, Bergenheim was replaced by veteran Boston Globe editor and former Monitor reporter John Yemma.

+In 2006, Jill Carroll, a freelance reporter on an assignment for The Monitor, was kidnapped in Baghdad.
+Although Carroll was a freelancer, the paper worked tirelessly for her release, and hired her as a staff writer shortly after her abduction to ensure that she had financial benefits.
+She was released safely after 82 days.
+Beginning in August 2006, the Monitor published an account of Carroll's kidnapping and subsequent release, with first-person reporting from Carroll and others involved.

-In October 2008, citing net losses of $US18.9 million per year versus $US12.5 million in annual revenue, The Monitor announced that it would cease printing daily and instead print weekly editions starting in April 2009.
+In October 2008, citing net losses of US$18.9 million per year versus US$12.5 million in annual revenue, The Monitor announced that it would cease printing daily and instead print weekly editions.
 The last daily print edition was published on March 27, 2009.

-The weekly magazine follows on from The Monitor's London edition, also a weekly, which launched in 1960 and the weekly World Edition, which replaced the London edition in 1974.
+The weekly magazine follows on from The Monitor's London edition, also a weekly, which launched in 1960, and the weekly World Edition, which replaced the London edition in 1974.
 Mark Sappenfield became the editor in March 2017.

+Christa Case Bryant succeeded him in February 2025.